banner

 Rheumatoid Arthritis

 Rheumatoid arthritis is an autoimmune disease where your body’s immune system attacks your joints and causes inflammation.
 When untreated, it can cause severe joint damage.
-One out of five rheumatoid arthritis patients gets lumps on their skin that form over joints that are under pressure such their knuckles, elbows or heels.
+One out of five rheumatoid arthritis patients get lumps on their skin that form over joints that are under pressure such their knuckles, elbows or heels.

-How does Symptoms of Rheumatoid occur?
+How do Symptoms of Rheumatoid Occur?

 Symptoms of Rheumatoid Arthritis